astronomer/docs/software/manage-root-user.md

 ## Customize the root user's password

-You might want to use a custom root user password to ensure that someone who has recently left your organization no longer has access to the root user.
+You can create a custom root user password to limit access to the root user account.

 To configure a custom password for the root user, run the following command: